-Investigative journalism is not instantaneous.
-It develops through recognised stages of planning, researching and reporting, and has to adhere to accepted standards of accuracy and evidence.
-The base of an investigative story is the proactive work of a journalist and, where resources permit, his or her team.
-After receiving a story tip, journalists develop hypotheses, plan additional research, decide on the relevant questions, and go out to investigate them.
-They must compile evidence by witnessing and analysing answers for themselves, such that they go far beyond simply verifying the tip.
-The final story should reveal new information or assemble previously available information in a new way to reveal its significance.
+Investigative journalism does not happen overnight.
+It is developed through several stages of planning, research and reporting, and must live up to high standards of accuracy and evidence.
+Research can take the form of going undercover or drawing conclusions by mining data, but whatever it yields, it must go far beyond simply verifying the original tip.
+The final story should reveal new information or cast previously available information in a new light, such that it reveals its significance.
 A single source can provide fascinating revelations, access to insights and information that would otherwise be hidden.
-But until the story from that source is cross-checked against other sources — experiential, documentary and human — and its meaning is explored, it does not classify as investigation.
+But until the story is cross-checked against other sources — experiential, documentary and human — and its meaning explored, it does not classify as investigation.

-Investigative reporting calls for greater resources, team work and more time than a routine news report.
+Investigative reporting calls for greater resources, better teamwork and more time than a routine news report.
 Many stories are the result of team investigations.
-But this poses problems for small, local and community publications with limited time, money, staff or specialised skills.
-A journalist may need to seek grants to support an investigation and learn to tap the skills of individuals outside the newsroom to help with specialist expertise.
+But this poses problems for small publications with limited time, money, and staff with specialised skills.
+A journalist may need to seek grants to support an investigation and get the help of specialists outside the newsroom.

-‘It can be productive to work in a small team, where you have established that each participant has a useful specialisation.
-One can do the investigation on the ground, another can specialise in research and compiling documentation and the third in writing up the story.
+‘It can be productive to work in a small team, where you establish that each participant has a useful specialisation.
+One can do the legwork, another can research and compile documents, and the third can write up the story.
 A team has a good chance of working quickly and breaking a story in a timely fashion.
-But we must also recognise that many newsrooms in the countries where we work are not clean.
-Newsroom players can be drawn in many ways into the traps laid by industry, business or policy-makers, whether these involve threats or “buying” journalists.
-Even many of our newspapers themselves have dubious origins, having been given start-up funding by one interest group or another.
-Editors are primary targets, and sometimes the main offenders, and when working in such a context a young journalist will have great difficulty in completing an investigative project.’
+But in many countries, newsrooms are not clean.
+Reporters or editors can be drawn into the traps laid by industry, business or policy-makers, whether these be threats or bribes Many newspapers also have dubious origins, having been funded by one interest group or another.
+Editors are primary targets, and sometimes the main offenders.
+When working in such a context, a young journalist may have great difficulty in completing an investigative project.’